 Local Secondary Indexes: Optional, up to 5.
 You may only use these if your table has a range key.
 These fields are indexed in a similar fashion as the range key.
 You may also query against them within a specific hash key.
-You can think of these as a range key with no uniqueness requirements.
+You can think of these as range keys with no uniqueness requirements.